pgRouting/osm2pgrouting/Readme.md

 ## Documentation

-See in the documentation of the pgrouting website for more informations: http://pgrouting.org
+See in the documentation of the pgrouting website for more information: http://pgrouting.org

 ## Installation